rn1hd/rn1hd/README.md

 - My motivation to become a pianist started at 13 years old when my father bought an electronic piano.
 - I enrolled on a summer piano class in **Regis Benedictine Academy** located in Batangas, Philippines at 15 years old.
-- I have experienced playing grand piano in **[Pontefino Hotel](https://www.pontefinohotel.com/)** and **[Robinsons Lipa](https://virtualmalldirectory.robinsonsmalls.com/list-of-malls/south-luzon/robinsons-lipa)** since the last quarter of the year 2022 in **Batangas** province, as well as several malls around **National Capital Region** from April 2024 up to this date in my leisure time with the following:
+- I have experienced playing grand piano in **[Pontefino Hotel](https://www.pontefinohotel.com/)** and **[Robinsons Lipa](https://virtualmalldirectory.robinsonsmalls.com/list-of-malls/south-luzon/robinsons-lipa)** since the last quarter of the year 2022 in **Batangas** province, as well as several malls around **National Capital Region** from April 2024 to March 2025 in my leisure time with the following:
   - Ayala Malls Glorietta (2024)
   - Ayala Malls Greenbelt (2024)
-  - Ayala Malls TriNoma
+  - Ayala Malls TriNoma (2024 - March 2025)
-  - SM Aura Premier
+  - SM Aura Premier (2024 - March 2025)
-  - SM Megamall
+  - SM Megamall (2024 - March 2025)
-  - The Podium
+  - The Podium (2024 - March 2025)
 - Published a total of **[5 piano sheet music](https://musescore.com/user/36573824)** on MuseScore.

 ### Game Developer 🎮